Ali Siddiq: 2025–present

-In 2025, Siddiq released his special My Two Sons on Moment.co on March 9, before uploading it on YouTube on May 12.
-He released his special Rugged on March 26, before uploading it on YouTube on June 16.
+In 2025, he released his special My Two Sons on Moment.co on March 9, before uploading it on YouTube on May 11.
+Siddiq released his special Rugged on March 26, before uploading it on YouTube on June 15.
 He filmed his next two specials in Detroit.
 Ali Siddiq graced the cover of Sheen magazine for its September–October issue, becoming the first male comedian to do so.
+Siddiq participated at the Riyadh Comedy Festival, which spanned September 26 to October 9, an event Human Rights Watch characterized as an effort by Saudi Arabia's government to whitewash its human rights abuses.

-Siddiq participated in Saudi Arabia's 2025 Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.
+In 2026, Siddiq's special My Two Sons was nominated for an NAACP Image Award for Outstanding Variety – Series or Special on January 12, becoming the first independently produced stand-up comedy special to do so, which he won on February 22.
+He released his special My Father on his official website on March 22, before uploading it on YouTube on June 22.

 Influences

 Siddiq had described watching Carol Burnett, Rodney Dangerfield, Don Rickles, Benny Hill, Phyllis Diller, Bill Cosby, Eddie Murphy and Richard Pryor growing up.
 He also watched Hee Haw, Diff'rent Strokes, Sanford and Son, Good Times and The Cosby Show as a child, and credits Def Comedy Jam as giving him "the drive to start" doing stand-up comedy.

 Siddiq's stand-up comedy tends to be in the storytelling style, versus the more common setup/punch-line style.
-Siddiq's sets involve stories from his personal life, as well his observations on current events, sociopolitics and race.
+Siddiq's sets involve stories from his personal life, as well his observations on current events, sociopolitics, and race.